Columbus Quincentenary: Universal Exposition of Seville

-Between April 20 and October 12 of 1992, Spain hosted an international exposition in Seville to celebrate Columbus' "discovery" of America.
+Between April 20 and October 12, 1992, Spain hosted an international exposition in Seville to celebrate Columbus' "discovery" of America.
 The final day of the celebration was intended to coincide with the Columbus Quincentenary.
 On La Cartuja island, next to the old city of Seville, a new city was built to represent the entire world.
 Attendees had the opportunity to navigate different parts of the globe staged within this city.
 This was intended to be commemorative of the idea that Columbus connected all parts of the world through his journeys overseas.

 As an overarching theme, the exposition sought to celebrate the encounter of different cultures through human discovery, and Spain's intention was to landmark Seville as the center of this progress.
 Spain wanted to remind the world that Columbus launched his journeys from Spain.
 The exposition itself was a display of Spanish-nationalist pride for what the country believed was among the greatest contributions to mankind: sponsoring Columbus to expand the Western world.